-It is worth noting that, from the pools of models described above, only the last one (reduced exponential smoothing) offers a balance with regards to the number of models considered for each of the following four broad categories (profiles): level only, trend only, seasonal only, trend and seasonal; see Table \ref{tab:exppoolsmodelssummary}.
+It is noteworthy that, from the pools of models described above, only the last one (reduced exponential smoothing) offers a balance with regard to the number of models considered for each of the following four broad categories (profiles): level only, trend only, seasonal only, trend and seasonal; see Table \ref{tab:exppoolsmodelssummary}.